wwPDB/protein-modification-extension/Protein_modifications.md

 ### Enriched Annotation

-In addition to the annotation of a protein modification's type and category, additional information is recorded to describe the modification.
+In addition to the annotation of a PCM's type and category, additional information is recorded to describe the modification.

 #### Modified residue

-This defines the residue that has been modified as part of the protein modification.
+This defines the residue that has been modified as part of the PCM.
 It is annotated in the item _pdbx_chem_comp_pcm.modified_residue_id and can have the following values:

-For protein modifications that are defined as part of a peptide residue, this value is the parent residue CCD ID.
+For PCMs that are defined as part of a peptide residue, this value is the parent residue CCD ID.
 For example, the parent of phosphoserine (SEP) is serine (SER).

 For linked modifications it is the peptide residue that the modification group is